 The following is the upgrade procedures for the Download Solution.
 In brief, the upgrade process is replacing the current PHP Live! files on the server with the new software files.

 Before upgrading, make a backup copy of the entire phplive/ directory.
 Do not rename the directory.
 Simply make a backup copy.
 For cPanel users, "Compress" the directory instead of "Copy" because it will be faster.
 But "Copy" is ok too.

 It is suggested to upgrade the system after business hours when website activity is minimal.
 All operators should log out of the system before upgrading.

-- Login to the Client area and access the top menu Downloads to download the latest PHP Live! version to your computer.
+- Login to the Client area and download the latest PHP Live! version to your computer.

 - Unzip the downloaded file and extract the entire phplive/ folder to your computer.